nek0senpa1/guided-projects/intro-to-python-oop/intro-to-python-i/day-1/README.md

 - Use def to declare functions
 - Lists and dictionaries are passed by reference, meaning if you mutate them inside the function you also mutate the original array/dict.

+# pipenv

+- Normalizes the version of python being used while in the virtual environment.
+- Not required unless you're using a module outside of the standard library.

 ## Links

 - Links